Hokkien: Computing

-Hokkien is registered as "Southern Min" per RFC 3066 as zh-min-nan.
+Hokkien was registered per RFC 3066 as zh-min-nan, and later depreciated (grandfathered) in favor of nan.

 When writing Hokkien in Chinese characters, some writers create 'new' characters when they consider it impossible to use directly or borrow existing ones; this corresponds to similar practices in character usage in Cantonese, Vietnamese chữ Nôm, Korean hanja and Japanese kanji.
 Some of these are not encoded in Unicode, thus creating problems in computer processing.

 All Latin characters required by Pe̍h-ōe-jī can be represented using Unicode (or the corresponding ISO/IEC 10646: Universal Character Set), using precomposed or combining (diacritics) characters.
 Prior to June 2004, the vowel akin to but more open than o, written with a dot above right, was not encoded.
 The usual workaround was to use an (stand-alone; spaced) interpunct (U+00B7, ·) or less commonly the combining character dot above (U+0307).
 As these are far from ideal, since 1997 proposals have been submitted to the ISO/IEC working group in charge of ISO/IEC 10646—namely, ISO/IEC JTC1/SC2/WG2—to encode a new combining character dot above right.
 This is now officially assigned to U+0358.